AppShell

 • If you pass a number, the value will be converted to rem and used as width when the viewport is larger than breakpoint.

-• To change width based on viewport width, use object with breakpoints as keys and width as values.
-It works the same way as style props.
+• To change width based on viewport width, use an object with breakpoints as keys and width as values.
+This works the same way as style props.
 Note that width is always 100% when the viewport is smaller than breakpoint.

 import { AppShell } from '@mantine/core';